AudiusProject/audius-protocol/packages/harmony/README.md

 In order use emotion yourself, follow their documentation for [setting up the css-prop](https://emotion.sh/docs/css-prop)

-If using typescript and want access the theme, add an emotion.d.ts file and include the following:
+If using typescript add an emotion.d.ts file and include the following for access to harmony's theme type

 ```ts
 import '@emotion/react'